p4squ4lle/QSerialTerminal/README.md

 # QSerialTerminal

 ## TO-DOs
-- [x] bypass all keybindings in command line
+- [x] bypass all keybindings in command line (except shift and alt commands)
 - [ ] make arrow up/down show last commands
 - [ ] find a way to still allow text selection with the mouse (seems to be not so easy)

-PageUp

-PageDown

-Home

-End

-Alt+Wheel
-Scrolls the page horizontally (the Wheel is the mouse wheel).